pshen/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>

 * A careless sysadmin executes the following command: ```chmod 444 /bin/chmod ``` - what do you do to fix this?
-  * `cp the file from remote server or use some functions in other program languages`
+  * `cp the file from remote server or use some functions in other program languages like python`
 * I've lost my root password, what can I do?
   * `take the disk out and mount it somewhere else`
-  * `use recovery mode, like Ubuntu provides`
+  * `use recovery mode, like which Ubuntu provides`
 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?
   * `server is stuck in the boot procedure.`
   * `IP wrongly configured`